Genusbiz/docs/terminology.md

 Genus App Platform's set of services offered to Genus Desktop, Genus Apps, other Genus App Services, or third party service consumers.
 Genus App Services run on a set of one or more Microsoft Windows Servers.
 Such servers are often called application servers.

 Genus App Services were previously called Genus Server, but to better differentiate between _services_ and _servers_, the name was changed.

+## Genus Desktop

+Genus App Platform's client (runtime/executable) for desktop devices, like Windows 10 on laptops or personal computers (PCs).

 ## Genus Studio